Ask Someone to Marry You

 There is a period of time between the proposal (when someone asks you to marry him or her) and the wedding.
 During this time the couple is engaged.
 The couple is engaged to be married.
 During this period the man calls the woman his fiancée, and the woman called the man her fiancé.

 Did you hear the news?
 They’re engaged!
 They got engaged last month.

-Get Marriedget married (to someone) is used to refer to the actual day of the wedding or the act of getting married.
+The verb phrase get married (to someone) is used to talk about both the day of the wedding and becoming married.